 Legacy of Building 20

 The innovations that emerged from Building 20 changed the world.
 The building played a pivotal role in the development of radar, which revolutionized air defense during the war and laid the groundwork for future aerospace technology.
-After the war, the groundbreaking research conducted in Building 20 contributed to the foundation of new disciplines like linguistics and cognitive science.
+After the war, the groundbreaking research conducted in Building 20 laid the foundation for new disciplines such as linguistics and cognitive science.

 However, perhaps the most important legacy of Building 20 was its embodiment of the power of conversation, interaction, and interdisciplinary collaboration in innovation.
 This seemingly unremarkable building demonstrated that groundbreaking ideas often result from open and frequent dialogue.
 It showed that innovation thrives when individuals with diverse perspectives and expertise share space, time, and purpose, allowing for ideas to merge, adapt, and evolve.

-Many universities and research institutions today attempt to replicate the “Building 20 model,” designing spaces encouraging interdisciplinary collaboration and informal interaction.
-MIT itself has incorporated these principles into newer buildings, aiming to retain the spirit of Building 20’s intellectual community.
+Many universities and research institutions today attempt to replicate the “Building 20 model,” designing spaces that encourage interdisciplinary collaboration and informal interaction.
+MIT has incorporated these principles into new buildings, aiming to preserve the spirit of Building 20’s intellectual community.

 Elemental MIT - Building 20: The Magical IncubatorConclusion